SagarDabas/FunRun/README.md

 # FunRun
+My second game (2013)
-2D game like funrun in libgdx
+2D game like funrun in libgdx.
+I tried implementing it like Unity.
+GameObject, Triggers, OnCollision, Ontrigger and all stuff.